eoscostarica/guide.eoscostarica.io/docs/developer-tools.md

 React is an open-source JavaScript library for building user interfaces.
 It is maintained by Facebook and a community of individual developers and companies.
 React can be used as a base in the development of single-page or mobile applications.

+#### **PropTypes**

+Javascript is not a strongly typed language, this might create some problems for the developers.
+PropTypes is a library that helps when you need to resolve a problem related with this.
+Checking the types of the passed props object against a specificaction set beforehand.
+[PropTypes Documentation](https://reactjs.org/docs/typechecking-with-proptypes.html)

 ### Why we use React JS?

 1. **Fast Learning Curve**.
 React is very a simple and lightweight library that only deals with the view layer.